 You may have a compulsory preserved component if you exited from:

 - the closed Non-Contributory Scheme;

 before you reached preservation age.
 This means you will have a Contributory Scheme CPA.

-If you joined an RBF scheme before 1 July 1999 and your employer paid superannuation contributions to RBF prior to that date, your benefit may contain a restricted non-preserved component.
+If you joined an RBF scheme before 1 July 1999 and your employer paid super contributions to RBF prior to that date, your benefit may contain a restricted non-preserved component.